pluswerk/aus_page/Readme.md

       limit = 2
       # Set first result position
       #offset = 3
       # The number of page levels to descend.
 If you want to descend infinitely, just set this to 100 or so.
-Should be at least "1" since zero will just make the function return (no decend...)
+Should be at least "1" since zero will just make the function return (no decent...)
       #pageTreeDepth = 99
       # Is an integer that determines at which page level in the tree to start collecting uid's.
 Zero means 'start right away', 1 = 'next level and out'
       #pageTreeBegin = 0
-      # Sort Recursive (default: '')
+      # Sort Recursive (default: 0)
-      sortRecursive =
+      sortRecursive = 0

       # Limit result to a single year
       #fields.your_specified_field.year = 2016